jarasmar/MakersBnB/README.md

 CREATE DATABASE makersbnb_test;
 ```

-To set up the appropriate tables, connect to the datatbase in `psql` and run the SQL scripts in the `db/migrations` directory in the given folder.
+To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` directory in the given folder.

 KEY:
 Bookings Table Status column Integer -